Obiente/Cloud/docs/guides/proxmox-ssh-user-setup.md

-# Proxmox SSH User Setup for Snippet Writing
+# Proxmox SSH User Setup for Snippet Writing and Disk Operations

-This guide explains how to set up a dedicated SSH user (`obiente-cloud`) on your Proxmox node for writing cloud-init snippet files.
+This guide explains how to set up a dedicated SSH user (`obiente-cloud`) on your Proxmox node for writing cloud-init snippet files and performing disk operations (e.g., `qemu-img convert` for LVM thin storage).

 ## Why a Dedicated User?

 Using a dedicated user with minimal permissions is a security best practice:

-- **Principle of Least Privilege**: The user only has permissions to write snippet files, nothing else
+- **Principle of Least Privilege**: The user only has permissions for required operations (snippet writing and disk operations)
 - **Separation of Concerns**: API token permissions are separate from file system permissions
-- **Audit Trail**: All snippet writes are traceable to the `obiente-cloud` user
+- **Audit Trail**: All operations are traceable to the `obiente-cloud` user
-- **Security Isolation**: If the SSH key is compromised, the attacker can only write snippet files, not access VMs or other Proxmox resources
+- **Security Isolation**: If the SSH key is compromised, the attacker has limited access scope

 ## Prerequisites